MicrosoftDocs/architecture-center/docs/example-scenario/ai/secure-compute-for-research-content.md

 ### Alternatives

 - This solution uses Data Factory to move the data to the public storage account in a separate container, in order to allow external researchers to have access to their exported data and models.
 Alternately, you can provision another storage account in a lower security environment.
 - This solution uses Azure Virtual Desktop as a jump box to gain access to the resources in the secure environment, with streaming applications and a full desktop.
 Alternately, you can use Azure Bastion.
 But, Virtual Desktop has some advantages, which include the ability to stream an app, to limit copy/paste and screen captures, and to support AAC authentication.
+You can also consider configuring Point to Site VPN for offline training locally.
+This will also help save costs of having multiple VMs for workstations.
 - To secure data at rest, this solution encrypts all Azure Storage with Microsoft-managed keys using strong cryptography.
 Alternately, you can use customer-managed keys.
 The keys must be stored in a managed key store.

 ## Considerations